Skip to main content

 Being asked to leave

-Joint tenants cannot force each other to leave or exclude one another from the property, for example by changing the locks.
+Joint tenants cannot force each other to leave or exclude one person from the property.
+For example, by changing the locks.

-The landlord cannot force one joint tenant to leave without ending the tenancy for everyone.
+The landlord cannot make one joint tenant leave without ending the tenancy for everyone.